-My teaching philosophy, or pedagogy I guess, gets more complicated as time goes on.
-Some aspects constantly shift, some, though rarely, radically change, and some elements are identical to the original teaching philosophy I typed out (yes typed) as a student teacher years ago at SFU (see below).
+My educational philosophy becomes more complex as time goes on.
+Some aspects constantly shift and evolve, pieces occasionally go through a radical change, and there are a few elements that remain identical to the original teaching philosophy I created as a student teacher years ago.

-I strongly believe that the student-teacher relationship must be based upon mutual respect and trust.
-From this statement follows my belief that each child learns in his/her own unique way and that each child’s individuality should be respected, nurtured and cherished.
-Furthermore, I think that a variety of teaching strategies are needed to maximize each child’s learning within the classroom.
-Finally, I believe that childrens’ learning needs to be fun, lively and exciting, yet at times it should be quiet, Awe-inspiring and profound.
+I strongly believe that all learning relationships in the field of education must be based upon mutual respect and trust.
+From this statement follows my belief that everyone learns in his/her own unique way and that each learner’s individuality, culture and traditions should be respected, nurtured and cherished.
+Furthermore, a variety of teaching strategies are needed to maximize learning and create an inclusive learning environment.
+I believe that learning needs to be fun, lively and exciting, yet at times it should be quiet, awe-inspiring and profound.

-I believe good pedagogy to be the result of qualities such as dedication, devotion and a love of children.
+I lead by example and believe that educators are role models to all.
+I believe good pedagogy to be the result of qualities such as dedication, caring and a deep appreciation of children.
 I think good teaching is as rewarding to the teacher as it is empowering for the student.
 I think that empowerment and life-long learning are the keys we give to children to unlock the mysteries of adulthood.
 I strongly believe that every child deserves the best education possible, and thus has a right to good teaching.
 I feel education is the potential, the possibility, the hope of the future.